 What is Online Counseling?

-Teletherapy, online therapy, telehealth (the list really goes on and on) allows you to connect with a therapist online, through video.
-You and your therapist are meeting in real time.
+Online counseling, also known as teletherapy or telehealth (the list really goes on and on) allows you to connect with a therapist online, through secure video conferencing.
+You can have real-time therapy sessions from the comfort of your own space.
+The therapist and client engage in therapy just as they would in traditional in-person sessions, discussing concerns, exploring emotions, and working towards personal growth and healing.
 While you may be in different cities or states, you are connected and engaged.

 What are the benefits of

 Teletherapy offers a safe space to explore what's bothering you or with which you are struggling.
 Just like in-person therapy, you can explore and address relational problems, learn better ways to handle your thoughts and feelings, and figure out how to manage the stress of relationships, home, and work life.
 Online counseling has been proven to be effective in addressing a wide range of mental health concerns and can be just as beneficial as in-person therapy for many individuals.

 Online therapy offers the same benefits of driving to a counselor’s office from the comfort of your own home or office.
 Meeting your therapist online gets rid of travel time, parking, and reduces scheduling issues.
 It also takes out factors such as weather and discomfort in public or waiting rooms.
 All in all, it is more convenient.

 If you live in a small town or remote area, connecting with a quality therapist or counselor could be challenging, or even uncomfortable.
 Meeting a clinician online removes the barrier of you taking care of you.